 Diet culture hides behind the terms detox and cleanse.
 Because “dieting” comes with a negative connotation, it’s easier to promote buzzwords with health halo effects.
 Detoxes or cleanses typically promote quick fix promises, skepticism in a person’s ability to nourish their own body, and restrictive eating.
 This may even trigger obsessions with healthy eating, a disordered eating pattern called orthorexia (read more on it here).
 I see the effects of diet culture every day within my clients, friends, and on social media.
 What we don’t often see are the individuals who cycle between restrictive and binge-eating patterns, guilt and shame around food, and further body dissatisfaction.
 Diet culture, including detoxing and cleansing, does nothing to improve one’s health, body image, or relationship with food.
 We have all seen it or experienced it.
 But if you need even more evidence, you’ll find it here, here, and here.

 Certainly there are foods that cause inflammation when consumed in excess, but detoxing or cleansing will not “fix” this overnight.
 Nor does it come down to one food or nutrient that harms or benefits our bodies.
-There are many factors contributing to illness, disease, or even unwanted weight gain including genetics, aging, stress, poor sleep patterns, erratic eating behaviours, and yes even dieting!
+There are many factors contributing to illness, disease, or even unwanted weight gain including genetics, aging, stress, poor sleep patterns, socio-economic status, access to healthcare, weight bias/stigma, and dieting.
 It’s complicated!
-When clients are looking to improve their health and change the way they eat, I often pose the question, “is this change something you can maintain for the rest of your life?”.

-At Food to Fit, we promote sustainable health, which means we support our clients to feel confident in their ability to nourish their body, build skills in the kitchen, maintain or re-build a healthy relationship with food, and find the balance they need for long term “success” whatever that means to them.
+At Food to Fit, we support our clients to feel confident in their ability to nourish their body, build skills in the kitchen, maintain or re-build a healthy relationship with food, and find the balance they need for long term “success”, whatever that means to them (allowing the client to define health for themselves).
 Detoxing and cleansing just doesn’t fit our “food to fit YOU” motto.

 Submitted by Brooke Bulloch, RD